LlamaEdge/docs/docs/user-guide/multimodal/llava.md

 sidebar_position: 1
 ---

-# Quick start with the Llava mdoels
+# Quick start with the Llava models

 [Llava-v1.6-Vicuna-7B](https://huggingface.co/liuhaotian/llava-v1.6-vicuna-7b) is open-source community's answer to OpenAI's multimodal GPT-4-V. It is also known as a Visual Language Model for its ability to handle visual images and language in a conversation.
 This guide shows you how to set up and run Llava-v1.6-Vicuna-7B using the LlamaEdge Llama API server server, which provides an OpenAI-compatible API interface.